dfrnt-labs/terminusdb-docs-static/src/app/docs/time-travel-howto/page.md

 **Time-travel** in TerminusDB lets you query the database as it was at any point in history — without modifying anything.
 Because every write creates an immutable commit, you can "go back in time" to see the exact state of your data at any previous commit.
 No backups, no log replay, no special configuration.

 {% callout type="note" title="How it works" %}
 TerminusDB stores data as immutable delta layers.
-When you time-travel, you are reading a snapshot frozen at that commit — the current database is unchanged.
+When you time-travel, you read a snapshot frozen at that commit — the current database stays unchanged.
 This is read-only; you cannot accidentally modify history.
 {% /callout %}

 {% callout type="note" title="Prerequisites" %}